ShimmerEngineering/Shimmer-C-API/ShimmerBLE/README.md

 # Shimmer C# BLE API
-The following projects (API) are Alpha Releases, the rest of the projects are Pre-Alpha Releaseas
+The following projects (API) are Alpha Releases, the rest of the projects/example in this folder are Pre-Alpha Releaseas
 - ShimmerBLEAPI.Android
 - ShimmerBLEAPI.UWP
 - ShimmerBLEAPI.iOS